A“Sandwich Generation,” who are they?

 If you feel that your finances are being stretched in both directions then your first step should be to arrange an appointment with one of our financial advisers.
 The initial fact-finding meeting is free and without obligation.
 As we are a firm of Independent Financial Advisers (IFA’s) the advice we offer is unbiased.

 Equity release may be an option.
 You need to be aged 55 and over and a homeowner.
 However, we will look at all the options available to you, not just equity release.

-Also, our equity release advisers live and make use of meeting rooms in-
+Our equity release advisers live in-

 Finally, as a reflection of our financial standing, we are registered with or are members of the following professional bodies, giving you added peace of mind.

 These products are lifetime mortgages or home reversion plans.
 Equity released from your home will be secured against it.